nickscavuzzo33/GPT-Ocean-Python/README.md

 12pm

 # Description
 Provided in this repository are all the packages you will need to clone, install, and start predicting.
 Where they must make all predictions in the 8h prior to judging, and accuracy = % correct predictions).
-They'd start with pdr-predictoor bot, then bring in their own AI/ML approaches to predict.
+You will start with pdr-predictoor bot, then bring in your own AI/ML approaches to predict the time slots.